 For example, when I was a student, I was saving to go travelling for a year.
 Once I had the goal and a departure date set, it was so much easier to say no to certain expenses and to make some certain compromises.

-My personal vision currently is that I want to create time freedom for me and my family.
+|My personal vision currently is that I want to create [time freedom](How I stay productive after work||Week Plan) for me and my family.
 If I ever have kids for example, I want to be able to spend as much time with them as I want.
-I want to be time rich.
+I want to be time rich.|

 What else do you think would work?
 Any suggestion?